KingKai-1906/sr.kaio-seasoning/INSTRUCTIONS.md

   - [ ] **Main Menu Design Replacer - Multilanguage - 60 FPS**
     Although the idea of the mod is nice, it has tw issues: it doesn't fits well with my menu replacer and it's not properly centralized, so we're going to keep the vanilla right-side main menu.
   - [ ] **QuickLootRE**
-  - [ ] **No Lockpick Activate (SKSE) - Updated**
   - [ ] **QuickLoot Retexture**
     I personally don't like QuickLoot, so I'm disabling it

-    If you followed TPF-X 100% (as you SHOULD), there should be a last mod on this spearator, a main font replacer that you've chose between Sovngarde and Fertigo.
-My Conflict Resolution Patch assumes you're using Sovngarde Light.
-IF you use other main font, you'll need to properly edit the `fontconfig.txt` inside it to match your font of choice.
+    If you followed TPF-X 100% (as you SHOULD), there should be a last mod on this spearator, a main font replacer that you've chose between Roboto and Fertigo.
+My Conflict Resolution Patch assumes you're using Sovngarde Light from base TPF. **IF** you use other main font, you'll need to properly edit the `fontconfig.txt` inside it to match your font of choice.
 If you're using Sovngarde Light, you're covered :)

   ### TPF-X - GAMEPLAY TWEAKS
   - [ ] **Blade and Bunt - Vanilla Difficulty Modifiers**
   - [ ] **Blade and Blunt - Timed Block Module**
     Those two mods make the game a lot more easier.
-In my humble opinion, TPF found the sweet-spot reagrding balance on difficulty and I intend to leave it that way.
+In my humble opinion, TPF found the sweet-spot reagrding balance on difficulty and I intend to keep it that way.

-  ### TPF-X - MISCELLANEOUS
-  - [ ] **All No Tails**
-    No animals were harmed on the making of this guide :P

   ### PATCHER OUTPUT
   We'll need to re-run the Nemesis patcher, because we're adding a Stagger Fix mod, so before anything, disable the original one from TPF, and also rename it adding a **TPF** before, **Nemesis Output** becomes **TPF Nemesis Output**.